 Once a month I get together with other visual artists at my church (if you’re a Sacramento area believing artist, contact me for an invite!)
-We’ve been doing visual meditations on scripture when we get together and then I was inspired to suggest we start making artist trading cards based on those meditations.
+We’ve been doing visual meditations on scripture when we get together and I was inspired to suggest that we start making artist trading cards based on those meditations.
 So we gave ourselves the homework of creating artist trading cards and bringing them back to trade with each other this month.
 Tonight is the night we get back together again, so today I made my cards.
 (Note to my students – yes, I procrastinate, too!)

 And he said to me, “Son of man, eat what is before you, eat this scroll; then go and speak to the people of Israel.”
 So I opened my mouth, and he gave me the scroll to eat.

 Then he said to me, “Son of man, eat this scroll I am giving you and fill your stomach with it.”
 So I ate it, and it tasted as sweet as honey in my mouth.

 He then said to me: “Son of man, go now to the people of Israel and speak my words to them.
 You are not being sent to a people of obscure speech and strange language, but to the people of Israel— not to many peoples of obscure speech and strange language, whose words you cannot understand.
 Surely if I had sent you to them, they would have listened to you.
 But the people of Israel are not willing to listen to you because they are not willing to listen to me, for all the Israelites are hardened and obstinate.
 But I will make you as unyielding and hardened as they are.
 I will make your forehead like the hardest stone, harder than flint.
 Do not be afraid of them or terrified by them, though they are a rebellious people.”